Aladdin4u/injury-tracking-system-nextJs/README.md

-# Fullstack Example with Next.js (GraphQL API)
+# Injury Tracker

-This example shows how to implement a **Fullstack NextJs app with GraphQL** with the following stack:
+A web application to record and track the injuries reported by a person

-This example shows how to implement a **fullstack app in TypeScript with :
+This aplication shows how to implement a **fullstack app in TypeScript with :
 - [**Next.js**](https://nextjs.org/)**: A [React](https://reactjs.org/) framework
 - [**Apollo Client**](https://www.apollographql.com/docs/react/) (frontend),
 - [**GraphQL Yoga**](https://the-guild.dev/graphql/yoga-server): GraphQL server